- National Scientific Council on the Developing Child

 Building on these two propositions, the initial portfolio of FOI activities is currently focused on exploring three ideas: (1) Protecting children from the impacts of toxic stress requires selective skill building—not simply the provision of information and support—for the adults who care for them; (2) Interventions that improve the caregiving environment by strengthening the executive function and self-regulation skills of parents with limited education will also enhance their employability, thereby providing an opportunity to augment child outcomes by strengthening the economic and social stability of the family; and (3) Community-based initiatives and broad-based, systems approaches are likely to be more effective in promoting healthy development and reducing intergenerational disparities if they focus explicitly on strengthening neighborhood-level resources and capacities that buffer young children from the adverse impacts of toxic stress.

-Major support for the Frontiers of Innovation Initiative has been provided by: The Alliance for Early Success, Bezos Family Foundation, Bill & Melinda Gates Foundation, Buffett Early Childhood Fund, The W.K.
-Kellogg Foundation, Norlien Foundation, Robert Wood Johnson Foundation, and Harvard University.
+Major support for the Frontiers of Innovation Initiative is currently being provided by: The Alliance for Early Success, The Annie E. Casey Foundation, Bezos Family Foundation, Child Welfare Fund, Bill & Melinda Gates Foundation, Buffett Early Childhood Fund, Norlien Foundation, and An Anonymous Donor.